I Can See Your Voice (Philippine game show) season 2

 The second season of the Philippine television mystery music game show I Can See Your Voice premiered on ABS-CBN on August 10, 2019.

-This season also aired the first episodes featuring an entire lineup of elderly (with Doris Bigornia) and foreigners (with Ethel Booba) as mystery singers.
+This season also featured the first games with an entire lineup of elderly (played by Doris Bigornia) and foreigners (played by Ethel Booba) as mystery singers.

 Due to halting of production amidst the COVID-19 pandemic, as well as the second shutdown of broadcasting on May 5, 2020, this prematurely ended season was the last to be aired on ABS-CBN.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.